Reactor™ - The manual

 • Routing Panels

-Camera Light, Pro and Standard Class
+Camera Light, Pro, and Standard Class

-The Pro and Standard Class compatible panels are our shading and PTZ panels.
-A ProClass panel is defined by having a menu based around 8 standard Encoders, a Standard Class panel has a menu based around 4 standard encoders,
+Pro and Standard Class compatible panels are used for shading and PTZ control.
+A Pro Class panel has a menu based on 8 standard encoders, while a Standard Class panel has a menu based on 4 standard encoders.

 Light Class Panels